 Although the future of Internet Explorer seemed bleak over the past few years, perhaps 2016 was the straw that broke the camel’s back.
 Last year, other browsers overtook explorer and dethroned it as the most popular browser in the market.
 Internet Explorer more or less got abandoned when Microsoft released new software (Microsoft edge) that was announced in 2015.

 Before Microsoft Edge was released, it was estimated that around 46% of all web users used Internet Explorer as their preferred desktop browser.
-Today, the statistics tell of a different story.
+Today, the statistics tell a different story.
 Much as internet Explorer has tried to keep up by updating and upgrading their browser, only a paltry 21% of web users are currently using this browser.
-Today, there are faster and more efficient browsers, so much so that Internet Explorer has been relegated for use as a last option when others fail.
+Today, there are faster and more efficient browsers, so much so that Internet Explorer has been relegated to use as a last option when others fail.

 Recent statistics show that Chrome as a browser of choice has steadily risen and its popularity continues to grow as the most preferred browser by web users.
 According to Net Applications’ internet data tracker, Chrome browser topped the list of the most preferred browser choice with 41.7 % globally, when compared to internet explorer’s 41.3 % and Mozilla Firefox’s 10 %.
 On mobile gadgets, chrome continues to take the lead as the most preferred browser choice with 49% followed by Safari from Apple at 29% and internet explorer at 4 %.